-3. A limited number of words
+3. A limited Number of Words

-It worth noting that there are exceptions.
-Sometimes CTA buttons have 6-7 words.
+The audience must be informed of deviations.
+For example, sometimes, call to action buttons have 6-7 words.
 Nevertheless, this is only relevant to large buttons that are usually used on landings.

-4. Buttons against links
+4. Buttons Against Links

 In most cases, buttons are much more effective than links.
 At least because they are visually more appealing.
 But sometimes links generate better results (first of all, in blog articles and email newsletters).

-5. Optimum location
+5. Optimum Location

-6. Contrast colors
+6. Contrast Colors

-How to analyze the effectiveness of a CTA?
+How to Analyze the Effectiveness of a CTA?